46,XX/46,XY

+46,XX/46,XY is either a chimeric or mosaic genetic condition characterized by the presence of some cells that express a 46,XX karyotype and some cells that express a 46,XY karyotype in a single human being.
+Individuals with these conditions are classified as intersex.

+Types

+Tetragametic chimerism

-46,XX/46,XY is a chimeric genetic condition characterized by the presence of some cells that express a 46,XX karyotype and some cells that express a 46,XY karyotype in a single human being.
-The cause of the condition lies in utero with the aggregation of two distinct blastocysts or zygotes (one of which expresses 46,XX and the other of which expresses 46,XY) into a single embryo, which subsequently leads to the development of a single individual with two distinct cell lines, instead of a pair of fraternal twins.
-46,XX/46,XY chimeras are the result of the merging of two non-identical twins.
-This is not to be confused with mosaicism or hybridism, neither of which are chimeric conditions.
-Since individuals with the condition have two cell lines of the opposite sex, it can also be considered an intersex condition.
+The cause of the condition lies in conception or utero with the aggregation of two distinct zygotes or blastocysts (one of which expresses 46,XX and the other of which expresses 46,XY) into a single embryo, which subsequently leads to the development of a single individual with two distinct cell lines, instead of a pair of fraternal twins.

 In humans, sexual dimorphism is a consequence of the XY sex-determination system.
-In normal prenatal sex differentiation, the male and female embryo is anatomically identical until week 7 of the pregnancy, when the presence or the absence of the SRY gene on the Y chromosome causes the undetermined gonadal tissue to undergo differentiation and eventually become a pair of testes or ovaries respectively.
-The cells of the developing testes produce anti-müllerian hormone (AMH) and androgens, causing the reproductive tract and the genitals of the fetus to differentiate.
-As individuals with 46,XX/46,XY partially express the SRY gene, the normal process by which an embryo normally develops into a phenotypic male or phenotypic female may be significantly affected causing variation in the gonads, the reproductive tract and the genitals.
+In typical prenatal sex differentiation, the male and female embryo is anatomically identical until week 7 of the pregnancy, when the presence or the absence of the SRY gene on the Y chromosome causes the undetermined gonadal tissue to undergo differentiation and eventually will become either a pair of testes or ovaries respectively.
+The cells of the developing testes produce Anti-Müllerian hormone, causing the regression of the Müllerian ducts.
+As individuals with 46,XX/46,XY partially express the SRY gene, the normal process by which an embryo normally develops a phenotypic male or phenotypic female may be significantly affected causing variation in the gonads, the reproductive tract, and the genitals.
 Despite this, there have been cases of completely normal sex differentiation occurring in 46,XX/46,XY individuals reported in the medical literature.
 46,XX/46,XY chimerism can be identified during pregnancy by prenatal screening or in early childhood through genetic testing and direct observation.

-The rate of incidence is difficult to determine as the majority of diagnoses go unreported in the literature.
+Mosaicism

+The cause of this condition happens in early development resulting from a single fertilized zygote's cell line divided into two cell lines; a genome that contains a characterized by the presence of some cells that express a 46,XX karyotype and some cells that express a 46,XY karyotype.

 Signs and symptoms

 Physical

-46,XX/46,XY is associated with a wide spectrum of different physical presentations, ranging from what was formerly known as "true hermaphroditism" to a completely normal male or female phenotype.
+46,XX/46,XY chimeric or mosaic is associated with a wide spectrum of different physical presentations, with cases ranging from having a completely normal male or female phenotype to some cases having ovotesticular syndrome.
 Due to this variation, genetic testing is the only way to reliably make a diagnosis.

 46,XX/46,XY is possible if there is direct observation of one or more of the following: